-If you’re paying by the word, there’s no incentive for the writer to distil their copy.
-Every word they cut costs them time and money.
+If you’re paying by the word, there’s no incentive for the writer to distill their copy.
+The writer’s interests and yours are not aligned.

 Charging by the hour

-The potential downside of paying a copywriter by the hour is the lack of incentive to be fast or efficient.
+The potential downside of paying a copywriter by the hour is the lack of incentive for the copywriter to be quick or efficient.

 Charging a fixed fee

-Paying a fixing a fee gives the copywriter an incentive to write faster, which is good, but potentially with less care, which is bad.
+Paying a fixing a fee gives the copywriter an incentive to write faster, which is good, but also to write with less care, which is bad.

-- Does it seem like they care about you and your goals?
+- Does it seem like the writer cares about you and your goals?
 (Have they at least asked what your goals are?)

-- Do their clients say they pride themselves on doing a good job?
+- Do their clients say the writer pride themselves on doing a good job?

-- Would those clients use the copywriter again or would they take their chances on blind Google searching rather than work with this copywriter again?
+- Would those clients use the copywriter again or (better) have they used them again.

-6. How much should it cost to get my website content written?
+6. How much should it cost to get my website written?

 Copywriting is an investment.
-The first question you have to answer for yourself is what is the return on investment of having a professional write your website content?
+The first question you have to answer for yourself is what is the return on investment you’re looking for from having a professional write your website copy?

 Imagine your website brings in clients who spend $500 a time.
-In that case, every client who isn’t impressed by your website and goes to a competitor has cost you $500 (and made your competitor $500).
-When you include lost business, the “cost” of a lesser copywriter quickly adds up.
+If that is the case, it costs you $500 every time a good prospect isn’t impressed by your website and goes to a competitor.
+You lose $500 and, perhaps worse, your competitor makes $500.

 - Listen for the questions you’re asked.
-Does it sound like the content writer will take the time to understand your business or are they going to stamp out something generic?
+Does it sound like the copywriter will take the time to understand your business or are they going to stamp out something generic?

 Ultimately, what you invest in copywriting for your website comes down to how effective you want your website to be in getting people to call you.
-The cost of a great copywriter will look insignificant next to what an average competitor will cost you in lost business.
+The cost of a great copywriter will look insignificant next to what an average or bad copywriter will cost you in lost business.